 The night club is Radost!
 It’s located right near the central train station in Prague.
 When you walk downstairs you’ll see the #RIRI mirror in the ladies bathroom where a good portion of the music video took place.

-The night club is great for a night out with friends!
+The night club is great for a night out in Prague if you’re there for the weekend.
 The music is great and if you like oldie hip hop then this is right up your ally!

 7. Hang out in the Letna Beer Garden

 Price: Beers start from 2$!